fx is the entry-point for a set of subcommands that make many tasks

 fxscripts, printing out all expressions evaluated during the

-fx execexecutes an abitrary program that follows inside of the current
+fx execexecutes an arbitrary program that follows inside of the current

 fxenvironment.
 As an example